cmaitchison/atlas_api/doc/index.markdown

 This is an implementation of the Atlas API that is tuned for read performance.

 If you want to see the output of the API in a human readable format, use Firefox and install this plugin: [JSONView](https://addons.mozilla.org/en-us/firefox/addon/jsonview/)
+Using the plugin will actually add a second or two to the response time as the browser makes the response look pretty.
+The raw JSON is much faster and is what an actual API client would use.

 What can it do?
 ==================================